 Different types of scars respond to different plastic surgery techniques.
 A person considering facial scar revision must understand that there is no way to remove scars completely.

-Timing of surgery is another important choice.
+The timing of surgery is another important choice.
 Some surgeons advise against any scar revision in cases of injury for a period that might extend up to a year after the injury.
 This interval allows the body enough time to heal fully.

 Making the Decision for Scar Treatment